 In recent years, how we work has changed a lot.
-Many people now work from home, and opinions about where we should work are divided.
-Even though lots of people like working remotely, there's a growing idea that going back to offices could have benefits we haven't paid enough attention to.
+Many employees now work from home, and many employees prefer remote working because it can contribute to a healthy work-life balance.
+But even though lots of people like working remotely, there’s a growing idea that going back to offices could have benefits we haven’t paid enough attention to.

 Let's look into these aspects and explore the idea of working in the office and its hidden advantages.
 This exploration doesn't mean diminishing the appeal of flexible, home-based work.
 Instead, it's about discovering aspects that could lead to unexpected professional growth when working in the office.
 Read on!